ssbc/ssb-uri-spec/readme.md

 ### Canonical SSB URIs

 These SSB URIs are to be considered stable and universally acceptable by all SSB applications that support SSB URIs.
-They comprise the current scope of `ssb-uri` (as of March 2021), and utilize the path component to specify "refs" such as SSB messages, feeds, and blobs, respectively, with the following syntax:
+They comprise the current scope of `ssb-uri` (as of March 2021), and utilize the path component to specify "refs", i.e. identifiers for resources.
+SSB messages, feeds, and blobs **SHOULD** follow the respective syntaxes:

 ```
-ssb:message:sha256:<MSGID>
+ssb:message/sha256/<MSGID>
-ssb:feed:ed25519:<FEEDID>
+ssb:feed/ed25519/<FEEDID>
-ssb:blob:sha256:<BLOBID>
+ssb:blob/sha256/<BLOBID>
 ```

 Where `<MSGID>`, `<FEEDID>`, `<BLOBID>` are *URI-safe Base64 encoded* strings that identify those refs.
 URI-safe Base64 is equivalent to Base64 where `+` characters are replaced with `-`, and `/` characters are replaced with `_`.